Luxury Alcohol Rehab Treatment Centers That Take Insurance

-One of the main reasons that those struggling with substance addiction go untreated is because of the cost of professional substance abuse recovery programs.
+One of the main reasons that those struggling with alcohol addiction go untreated is because of the cost of professional substance abuse rehabilitation treatment.

 Luxury rehab centers are inpatient/residential treatment programs that offer posh settings and upscale, resort-like amenities.
 These facilities provide patients with a comfortable and attentive environment in which the staff-to-patient ratio is higher than standard residential centers.

-These centers are typically located in desirable locations, such as an exotic beach or a secluded countryside.
-Extra services and activities often available at these centers may include:
+These facilities are typically located in desirable locations, such as an exotic beach or a secluded countryside.
+Extra services and activities often available at these treatment centers may include:

 - Fitness and nutritional counseling.